technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 10/Lab10.md

 ## Exercise 1: Use natural language to create an agent

+In this exercise, you will learn how to use natural language to quickly create a new agent in Microsoft Copilot Studio.
+You will provide high-level instructions, define the agent’s purpose, and configure a website as a knowledge source.
+By the end of this exercise, you will have a functional agent that can respond to general user queries.

 1. Open a browser and login to +++https://copilotstudio.microsoft.com/+++ and login with the credentials from the Resources tab if you are not in that page already.